 It's unlawful to discriminate against someone because of their sexual orientation, gender identity or lawful sexual activity (Equal Opportunity Act 2010).
 If you feel you have been discriminated against, sexually harassed, victimised or vilified, you or someone on your behalf can make a complaint to the Human Rights Commission.
 If you've had a bad experience but don't want to make a complaint, talk it over with friends or with someone who can offer you support.
 You can also speak to Cancer Council on 13 11 20.

-Some people who choose not to have a doctor or nurse collect the Cervical Screening Test, may be eligible to take the sample themselves.
+Some people may choose not to have a doctor or nurse collect the Cervical Screening Test, and decide to take the sample themselves.
 This is called a self-collected Cervical Screening Test.
-Speak to your doctor or health professional to find out if you are eligible.